GalaxyTimeMachine/ComfyUI-wan-prompt-generator/README.md

+This repo is provided aas an English translation to the original from https://github.com/ZB678232321/ComfyUI-wan-prompt-generator

 # ComfyUI Wan2.2 Prompt Generation Plugin

 A preset prompt plugin based on the Wan2.2 template, used to automatically generate high-quality video generation prompts.